-Whilst attribution studies specifically for the east African region have not previously used soil moisture or PET to explore drought, PET has been used in various attribution or trend studies outside our region of study, to explore for example, the

-10 influence of climate change on the hydrological cycle in China (e.g. Yin et al., 2010; Li et al., 2014; Fan and Thomas, 2018), trends and variability at sites in West Africa Obada et al. (2017) and compound events of low precipitation and high PET in Europe Manning et al. (2018).
+Whilst attribution studies specific to the East African region have not previously used soil moisture or E_0 to explore drought, E_0 has been used in various attribution or trend studies outside this region, to explore for example, the influence of climate change on the hydrologic cycle in China (e.g., Yin et al., 2010; Li et al., 2014; Fan and Thomas, 2018), trends and variability at sites in West Africa (Obada et al., 2017) and compound events of low precipitation and high E_0 in Europe (Manning et al., 2018).

-Summarizing, the objectives of this study are to (i) consider the attribution question "do increasing global temperatures contribute to drier soils and thus exacerbate the risk of agricultural drought (low soil moisture) in eastern Africa?" and (ii)
+Summarizing, the objectives of this study are, first, consider the attribution question "do increasing global temperatures contribute to drier soils and thus exacerbate the risk of agricultural drought (low soil moisture) in Eastern Africa?" and, second, to investigate if global-warming driven trends in precipitation or local temperature via E_0 explain any emerging trend in agricultural drought.
+Our approach to attribution comprises the following steps: (1) definition of the study variables and

-15 to investigate if global-warming driven trends in precipitation or local temperature via PET explain any emerging trend in agricultural drought.
-Our approach to attribution comprises the following steps: (1) Definition of the study variables and explanation of the study regions, (2) Description of observational data and detection of trends in observations (3) Model evaluation including description of the models, (4) Attribution of trends in models, (5) Synthesis of the results.
-Assessments will be based on both observations and climate and hydrological model output on the annual time scale.
-We will illustrate the

-The outline of the remainder of the paper is as follows: In Section 2 the chosen study regions are presented followed by a description of the datasets used in the study.
-In Section 3 we describe the stepwise approach to attribution used in this paper, including assumptions and decisions made and illustrative examples.
-In Section 4, the results are synthesized per region.
-Finally, the discussion and conclusions are presented in Sections 5 and 6.
+- 25 explanation of the study regions; (2) description of observational data and detection of trends in observations; (3) model evaluation including description of the models; (4) attribution of trends in models; and (5) synthesis of the results.
+Assessments will be based on both observations and climate and hydrological model output on the annual time scale, between the years 1900 (to represent the pre-industrial era) and 2018.
+We will illustrate the method using examples of recent droughts in Eastern Africa. - 30 Section 2 of this paper presents the chosen study regions, followed by a description of the datasets used in the study.
+Section 3 describes the stepwise approach to attribution used, including assumptions and decisions made and illustrative examples.
+Section 4 synthesizes the results by region.
+Finally, Sections 5 and 6 present the discussion and conclusions.